Skip to main content

 Marketers are impatient.
 We want results fast, making it easy to get distracted by new tactics and shiny objects.
 But sticking to a well-defined strategy is key—and according to research by CoSchedule, digital marketers who follow a carefully-documented plan are 313% more likely to report success.

 As a digital marketing specialist who’s worked with dozens of businesses, I’ve seen the impact of good and bad strategy on outcomes.
 In this article, I'll share my insights on how to build an effective digital marketing strategy that boosts your brand, engages your target audience, sets you apart from your biggest competitors, and increases your bottom line.
+Think of this as a guide to keep handy when thinking of selecting digital marketing platforms for your business.

 What Is Digital Marketing?